Best Aspect Ratio For Gaming – Which Should I Choose?

 best aspect ratio

-As you can tell, a greater aspect ratio usually means that the monitor itself will be wider, while the height remains more or less the same.
-So, what benefits does a wider monitor offer?
+As you can tell, a wider aspect ratio usually means that the monitor itself will be broader, while the height remains more or less constant.
+So, what advantages does a wider monitor offer?

-Well, for one, there is the bigger display surface, which can make multitasking a more enjoyable experience.
-However, when it comes to gaming, a larger aspect ratio offers a particular advantage: a wider field of view (FOV).
+Well, for one, there is the enlarged display surface, which can make multitasking a more enjoyable experience.
+However, when it comes to gaming, a larger aspect ratio offers a particular advantage: a broader field of view (FOV).

-In most games, this means better peripheral vision, constituting an advantage in multiplayer, although not all games support ultrawide monitors.
+In most games, this means improved peripheral vision, constituting an advantage in multiplayer, although not all games support ultrawide monitors.

-While some elder games or console ports simply may not maintain a 21:9 aspect ratio, others (such as Overwatch) deliberately disable ultrawide support to prevent some players from having an unfair advantage over others.
+While some older games or console ports simply may not maintain a 21:9 aspect ratio, others (such as Overwatch) intentionally disable ultrawide support to prevent some players from having an unjust advantage over others.

 Disadvantages of a Larger Aspect Ratio